-The longer the circuit-breaker, the more it would reduce cases - but the greater the other societal impacts.
+The longer the circuit-breaker, the more it would reduce cases - but the greater the other impacts on society.

-When would we know if it was working?
+When would we know if a circuit-breaker was working?

 It can take a week between being infected and developing symptoms, the same again between getting sick and needing hospital treatment, and up to a month before people die.